robertohuertasm/SQLite4Unity3d/README.md

 # Example
 If you want to try it I've uploaded a small example that you will be able to find in the "Example" folder.
 Download the folder and open it with Unity3d to give it a try.

+# iOS particularities
+As you may know **iOS doesn't allow JIT compilation** so, generally speaking, you will have to be very careful when you use **reflection** in your code.
+For a more deeper explanation of this issue please refer to Google but making it short: you cannot create dynamic objects using reflection.
+How is this affecting SQLite4Unity3d?
+Well, **you can't use the linq syntax** when making queries to SQLite and **you will have to use the old sql syntax**.

 # Acknowledgements
 This project is based on the work of: